LoserAim/Platt-Electric-Challenge/readme.md

 ## Description

 In this project, I created a simple web page using ASP.Net Core 3.0.
 This website contains simple CRUD operations for a data model called "RPGClasses".
 The first page to appear when the project is running is a List of the current objects in the database.
+At the top left of the page is a blue button with "Create New", when clicked it will bring up a new page that allows data to be inserted into the database.
+On each row, there are three buttons that will allow the user to edit, view, or delete the specific item in the row.

+Other than the standard operations for database management, there are some features for sorting through the list of RPGClasses.
+Such as a search bar that will look up by Class Name as well Ascending and Descending order for each column.